ahmedmoselhi/PSBBN-Definitive-English-Patch/README.md

 - The `root` password for Linux is `password`.
 There is also a `ps2` user account with the password set as `password`

 ### Note on Retro GEM support:
-I would highly recommend that you install the [Retro GEM Game ID Resetter](https://github.com/CosmicScale/Retro-GEM-GameId-Resetter) on your PS2 Memory Card.
+If you have a Retro GEM, I would highly recommend that you install the [Retro GEM Game ID Resetter](https://github.com/CosmicScale/Retro-GEM-GameId-Resetter) on your PS2 Memory Card.
 With this app, when you quit a game, the Game ID is reset, and the Retro GEM settings are returned to global.

 ### Notes on Launch Disc:
 **Launch Disc** loads the [Retro GEM Disc Launcher](https://github.com/CosmicScale/Retro-GEM-PS2-Disc-Launcher) application.